tauri-apps/tauri/examples/state/README.md

 # State example

-A simple Tauri Appplication showcase the state functionality
+A simple Tauri Appplication showcase the application State usage.

-to execute run the following on the root directory of the repository `cargo run --example state`
+To execute run the following on the root directory of the repository: `cargo run --example state`